List of Masked Rider monsters: Dread Dragon

-An scaley ostrich/dragon-like creature that had small dragon-like heads for hands and an extra mouth on its belly.
+A scaley chicken/dragon/snake-like creature that had small dragon-like heads for hands and an extra mouth on its belly.
 He can breathe fire from its main head, shoot electricity from the dragon-like heads, and breathe steam from its extra mouth.
 After Manosect's destruction, Double Face suggested a follow-up attack and that the Dread Dragon would be powerful enough to defeat Albee.
 Dread Dragon attacked Albee up to the point where he trapped Albee in its jaws.
 Albee broke free and destroyed Dread Dragon with the Rider Kick.
 However, the events of Albee turning into Masked Rider and monster Dread Dragon only occurred in a dream while Albee was unconscious.